dtsund/crawl-light/crawl-ref/README.txt

-Dungeon Crawl Stone Soup
+Crawl Light
 ========================

-Dungeon Crawl Stone Soup is a game of dungeon exploration, combat and magic, involving characters of diverse skills, worshipping deities of great power and caprice.
+Crawl Light is a game of dungeon exploration, combat and magic, involving characters of diverse skills, worshipping deities of great power and caprice.
 To win, you'll need to be a master of tactics and strategy, and prevail against overwhelming odds.